CASE FILEVH-2026-001

 Trailer 1 Frame-By-Frame — Re-Reading The Reveal With Two Years Of Context

 Two years and one full subsequent trailer later, the original GTA 6 reveal reads completely differently.
-Here's the frame-by-frame, re-read in May 2026 with everything we now know.
+Here's the scene-by-scene re-read — with the official video — in light of everything we now know.

 Filed by Vice Heist Editorial3 min read

-The original Grand Theft Auto VI reveal trailer is one minute and thirty-three seconds long.
-It dropped fifteen hours earlier than scheduled after the embargo broke on a leaked YouTube link, and it defined the conversation around this game for nearly two years.
-With Trailer 2 now out and three weeks until launch, the frame-by-frame reads completely differently.
-This is the re-read.
+The original Grand Theft Auto VI reveal trailer is one minute and thirty seconds long.
+It went live on the evening of December 4, 2023 — roughly fifteen hours ahead of its scheduled December 5 premiere, after the trailer leaked online — and it defined the conversation around this game for nearly two years.
+With Trailer 2 now out and the launch in sight, the scene-by-scene reads completely differently.
+Watch it above, then read the re-read.

 What the trailer was actually telling us